 Opportunities for Career Advancement as a Psychiatric Nurse Practitioner

 According to the U.S. Bureau of Labor Statistics, the overall employment of nurse practitioners is projected to grow 31 percent from 2016 to 2026.
-As mental health awareness continues to rise and with individuals, families, and communities who live with mental illness seeking help, opportunities for psychiatric nurse practitioners will continue to grow as well.
+As mental health awareness continues to rise and with individuals, families, and communities who live with mental illness seeking help, the psychiatric nurse practitioners job outlook will continue to grow as well.
 Psychiatric nurse practitioners work in a variety of settings, including psychiatric hospitals, independent practices, assisted-living facilities, and mental health centers.
 There are many other unique roles available to psychiatric nurse practitioners with advanced degrees and experience, such as university nurse educator, psychotherapist, and psychiatric primary care provider.